-G 12.8 UPDATED Breeder feeds must be protected from post treatment bacteriological recontamination in production and transport.
-Guidance Consideration should be given to the point at which fines or sievings are introduced.
-Consideration should be given to the point at which fines or sievings are reintroduced.
-G 12.9 UPDATED For heat-treated breeder feeds, the cooler air supply must be considered and appropriate filters used as indicated by the HACCP study, in order to limit recontamination .
-G 12.10 NEW Where air filtration is required by the HACCP study, the specification of system must be defined, and its performance monitored and maintained.
-G 12.11 UPDATED If a claim is made that heat or chemical treatment is used as a specific kill step for feeds other than poultry breeder feeds, G 12.1 to G 12.6 inclusive must be complied with.
-(G13 Pack raging for Feed Pr, C G 13.1 NEW Feed packaging and pallets must be suitable for the means of delivery / transport used and the type of feed concerned.
+- G 12.8Breeder feeds must be protected from post treatment bacteriologicalUPDATEDrecontamination in production and transport. - Guidance Consideration should be given to the point at which fines or sievings are reintroduced. - G 12.9 For heat-treated breeder feeds, the cooler air supply must be considered and - UPDATED appropriate filters used as indicated by the HACCP study, in order to limit recontamination. - G 12.10Where air filtration is required by the HACCP study, the specification of systemNEWmust be defined, and its performance monitored and maintained. - G 12.11 If a claim is made that heat or chemical treatment is used as a specific kill step for - UPDATED feeds other than poultry breeder feeds, G 12.1 to G 12.6 inclusive must be complied with.

+G13 Packaging for Feed Pr, C

+G 13.1 NEW Feed packaging and pallets must be suitable for the means of delivery / transport used and the type of feed concerned.
 Packaging must be designed to protect the feed during normal storage, handling and delivery conditions.
 G 13.2 UPDATED Intermediate bulk containers (IBCs, including Flexible IBCs) to be used for delivery of feed must have covers in place to protect the product during transportation.
 G 13.3 UPDATED Feed packaging (including FIBCs) which has left the site must not be reused.
 G 13.4 Subject to a risk assessment, FIBCs (big bags) which have not left the site may be reused.
 G 13.5 All pallets and rigid containers which are returned must be inspected and if necessary, cleaned before re use.
 G 13.6 UPDATED Contamination / cross contamination during the packaging process must be managed to maintain feed safety .
 G 13.7 UPDATED Legible labels must be applied to all packaged feeds, including IBCs, as required by relevant feed legislation.
 G 13.8 Measures must be taken to ensure only the current version of the correct label is used.

 G 13.9 Unused labels must be managed or disposed of to avoid mislabelling of feed.